equaleyes/Injector/README.md

 #### Changelog
 ```
 Version
+1.2.0:  - Added @InjectRes annotation to inject Drawables, Strings or colors

 1.1.0:  - Added @InjectGroup annotation to inject arrays and lists of views
         - Added searching for android.R.id.* if the id is not found in usual R.id.* class
         - The views that were not injected are now reported using a warning